Draygon152/MAGIC/README.md

   standing underneath them.
 This is due to the NavMesh baking being upset by the pine tree model, and is expected behavior.

-  For the second playtest, players will challenge two waves of enemies which implement NavMesh navigation and more complex AI behaviors.
+  For the second playtest, players will challenge three waves of enemies which implement NavMesh navigation and more complex AI behaviors.
 </pre>